circleci/circleci-docs/jekyll/_cci2/building-docker-images.md

 ---
 layout: classic-docs
-title: "Building Custom Docker Images"
+title: "Running Docker Commands"
-short-title: "Building Custom Docker Images"
+short-title: "Running Docker Commands"
 description: "How to build Docker images and access remote services"
-categories: [deploying]
+categories: [configuring-jobs]
-order: 30
+order: 55
 ---

-This document explains how to build Docker images for deploying elsewhere or for further testing in the following sections:
+This document explains how to build Docker images for deploying elsewhere or for further testing and how to start services in remote docker containers in the following sections:

 * TOC
 {:toc}